Simulations of light distribution on new instrumented baffles surrounding Virgo end mirrors: Results

 We illustrate both regimes in Figure~\ref{fig:sensors_misaligned} by computing the amount of power seen by each sensor for a tilt angle of \unit[$3 \cdot 10^{-7}$]{rad}, where the total power is around $90\%$ of the value expected for a perfectly aligned cavity, and for an angle of \unit[$8 \cdot 10^{-7}$]{rad}, for which this value drops to $25\%$.

 Since the beam does not hit the center of the mirror, an excess of power is seen in the sensors located around $\phi = \pi$, the direction of misalignment.
 Sensors located at lower radius receive more power.
 In the \unit[$3 \cdot 10^{-7}$]{rad} case, a sensor at \unit[$27$]{cm} from the center of the mirror would see at most \unit[$2.1$]{mW} of power, around $50$ times more than in the nominal configuration.
 Therefore, such misalignment would be detectable by the sensors.
-When the tilt angle is \unit[$8 \cdot 10^{-7}$]{rad}, sensors located in the first four rings would receive more than \unit[$1$]{W} of power, which would almost certainly lead them to saturate.
-In this case of a large misalignment, sensors located in the fourth and fifth rings could continue to provide information after sensors from the inner rings saturate.
+When the tilt angle is \unit[$8 \cdot 10^{-7}$]{rad}, \revisions{higher order modes of the beam start to develop.
+In this case, the Hermite Gaussian mode $(1,0)$ is excited, as can be seen in Fig. \ref{fig:sensors_misaligned_2d}.
+This explains the two dips around $\pi /2$ and $3\pi/2$ in the right panel of Fig. \ref{fig:sensors_misaligned}}.
+Besides, sensors located in the first four rings would receive more than \unit[$1$]{W} of power, which would almost certainly lead them to saturate.
+In this case of a large misalignment, sensors located in the fourth and fifth rings could continue to provide information after sensors from the inner rings saturate. \revisions{As the tilt angle increases, sensors located in the direction of misalignment receive a higher fraction of the total power.
+However, the cavity power decreases quickly, as shown in Fig. \ref{fig:P_vs_tiltX}.
+We find that the value of \unit[$8 \cdot 10^{-7}$]{rad} corresponds to the maximum power a sensor would see in the case of a misaligned cavity.}

 To show quantitatively how the sensors could be used to monitor misalignment, we define the differential power

 that is the difference of power in opposite sensors on the baffle.
 In the case of a perfectly aligned cavity, for a given ring of sensors at radius $r$, the mean value of $\Delta P(\phi, r)$ along $\phi$ is $0$ and it has a standard deviation $\sigma_r$ that comes from scattered light due to the mirrors' roughness \newchanges{and the intrinsic resolution of the sensors}.
 We compute signal to noise ratios $\Delta P(\phi, r) / \sigma_r$ for different values of misalignment and show their distribution in Figure~\ref{fig:DeltaP}.
 These distributions present a positive peak in the direction of misalignment, and a negative one in the opposite direction, which reflects the fact that the beam is off-centered with respect to the mirror.
 These characteristic features should be helpful to detect and correct misalignment.